-Graduate school isn’t for casual learners -- it entails hard work; long hours; lots of reading, research, and writing; and -- most likely -- financial debt.
+Graduate school isn’t for casual learners—it entails hard work; long hours; lots of reading, research, and writing; and—most likely—financial debt.
 As much as the idea of extra letters in your title might sound endearing, if you really want to go for an advanced degree, there are a few things you need to consider.

 When you apply to graduate programs, know what you want to study, because unlike college, this isn’t the time to be feeling out what you want to do with your life.
 This is serious stuff, so give serious thought to what you want to study and why you think it will benefit you.

 If you’re sure of your aspirations, then it’s time to consider where you want to study.
 Most graduate programs are competitive and many schools have fewer grad programs to choose from than they do undergraduate programs.
 Many grad schools build reputations as excellent places for certain fields of study, and that’s where they may put all their energy, finances, and academic resources.
-Depending on what you want to study and how concerned you are with the name of your alma mater, this may limit your options in terms of location, size, student body, etc.
+Depending on what you want to study and how concerned you are with the name of your alma mater, this might limit your options in terms of location, size, student body, etc.

 In grad schools, classes are smaller and more interactive.
-Professors tend to treat you more like, well, adults… adults with skills, knowledge, and a keen interest in their chosen studies.
+Professors tend to treat you more like adults… adults with skills, knowledge, and a keen interest in their chosen studies.
 Your fellow students may be a bit more diverse, including people from various stages of life.
-Many classes consist almost entirely of students in their thirties or forties who have returned to school to enhance their education and their careers.
+Many classes consist almost entirely of students in their 30s or 40s who have returned to school to enhance their education and their careers.
 These are not folks who will be impressed with discussions of the keg parties last weekend.
 Come to class prepared.
 Do your homework and expect to involve yourself in discussions, make presentations, and speak to the subject as an expert (or at least as someone who wants to become one).

 The benefits of a graduate degree are an essential consideration.
 While it may be a nice added feature to your resume, spending the time and money may not be necessary.
 There are a few degrees that are obviously necessary to get into certain fields, such as law or medicine, but many fields don’t demand that you have a master’s to get started.
-Take a look at available jobs -- even the higher end job postings in your chosen field are likely to state something like, “Master’s degree preferred, but will substitute for experience and other qualifications.”
+Take a look at available jobs—even the higher end job postings in your chosen field are likely to state something like, “Master’s degree preferred, but will substitute for experience and other qualifications.”
 If you’re already working and have built a sturdy career, another degree may not be required to climb higher up that ladder.

-Competitiveness in graduate school
+Competitiveness in Graduate School

 We’ve already mentioned that grad students tend to be serious about their studies, and subsequently, there is a certain level of competitiveness, at least at the admission end of things.
 Grad schools have far smaller programs than most colleges, so you may be competing against some very smart people for a limited number of openings.
 Admission officers want students who will be able to contribute to their research programs and reputation, so ask yourself if you’re up to the challenge.

-Workload and lifestyle in graduate school
+Workload and Lifestyle in Graduate School